-These are harsh penalties and the state has decided that, because you continued to drive after running afoul of the law more than once, you should lose the privilege to drive.
-For this reason, it is crucial that you demonstrate to the Michigan Secretary of State’s Driver Assessment and Appeals Division (DAAD) that you have truly reformed.
+These are harsh penalties, and the state has decided that, because you continued to drive after running afoul of the law more than once, you should lose the privilege to drive.
+For this reason, it is crucial that you demonstrate to the Michigan Secretary of State’s Driver Assessment and Appeals Division (DAAD) that you have genuinely reformed.
 If you’ve had your license revoked due to drunk driving convictions, the state has determined that you have a problem with alcohol.
-It is now your responsibility to show that you have taken all necessary steps to rectify it.
+It is now your responsibility to show that you have taken all the necessary steps to rectify it.

 The Process of Restoration

-You need to prepare for the hearing and the DAAD requires that you provide the following:
+You need to prepare for the hearing, and the DAAD requires that you provide the following:

-- A substance abuse evaluation which must be completed by a substance abuse professional no more than three months before the state receives it.
+- A substance abuse evaluation must be completed by a substance abuse professional no more than three months before the state receives it.